Hacking Cryptographic Protocols with Advanced Variational Quantum Attacks: Introduction

 \section{Introduction}

 Today's world is all about information.
-Beyond the impact of other technologies, secure communications have become one of the cornerstones of modern society.
+Beyond the impact of other technologies, secure communications have become one of the cornerstones of modern society \cite{nguyen2015survey}.
 In this era more than ever, information is both an asset and a vulnerability, and therefore cryptology's relevance has escalated to unprecedented levels in history.
-Information control is critical, and it is therefore no surprise that quantum computing has emerged as one of the key disruptive technologies in this ambit, given the potential of quantum computers to hack current cybersecurity standards.
-Whoever wins the quantum computing race, is also called to win the information race.
+Cryptology is the science of secure communication through encryption (secure data coding) and decryption (data decoding process).
+Information control is critical, and it is therefore no surprise that quantum computing has emerged as one of the key disruptive technologies in this ambit, given the potential of quantum computers to hack current cybersecurity standards \cite{scholten2024assessing}.

+Currently, we reside in the Noisy Intermediate-Scale Quantum (NISQ) era, characterized by quantum computers that, while powerful, are still prone to errors (error rates are around $10^{-3}$ while $10^{-12}$ is considered to be required for fault-tolerance) and limitations in qubit coherence times \cite{preskill2018quantum,ibmrigetticoherences}.
+In this scenario, the community is actively working on innovations and breakthroughs to advance beyond the limitations of the NISQ era.
+The primary goal is to develop fault-tolerant quantum computers that can fully harness the quantum advantage.
+Meanwhile, significant effort is dedicated to maximizing the potential of existing NISQ devices.

 The field of cryptology serves as the cornerstone of secure digital communication, encompassing both cryptography and cryptanalysis.
-It provides tools for encrypting sensitive data, thereby ensuring its confidentiality and integrity during transmission over insecure networks.
+Cryptography provides tools for encrypting sensitive data, thereby ensuring its confidentiality (protecting data privacy) and integrity (ensuring data accuracy) during transmission over insecure networks.
 Cryptanalysis, the counterpart to cryptography, aims to break these secure communication channels.
 It employs a variety of techniques, ranging from brute-force attacks (which involve an exhaustive search through all possible keys) to more structured approaches.
-These last may include ciphertext-only, known-plaintext, and chosen-plaintext attack, each one posing a specific set of challenges for the attacker.
-Over the years, cryptanalysis has become an art in itself.
+The latter may include ciphertext-only (decryption without key knowledge), known-plaintext (decryption with known data), and chosen-plaintext attack (attacker chooses input to decrypt output), each one posing a specific set of challenges for the attacker \cite{schneier2007applied, book_crypto, hash}.
+These types of attacks are used by the cryptography community for establishing the security of the methods \cite{BernsteinPQC,PQCreview}.